GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **Wicked Spike** (*unique*)
 $5,700, 4 lbs.
 Warpick
 A gnarled warpick forged in curses against humanity.
-Anytime it infoucts an attack against a humanoid, *it inflicts an additional attack*.
+Anytime it inflicts an attack against a humanoid, *it inflicts an additional attack*.
 If stuck in a humanoid foe, *it is vulnerable*.

 **Zerun's Eye**
-$8,800, neg.
+$9,990, neg.
 None (see below)
 A medallion which looks to be a short handled two-headed axe at first glance, though carful observation will find that one head is a hammer.
 This is considered a holy symbol to those that are in deep reverence for Zerun.
 The wearer gains a +1 to defense against magical and electrical attacks.
 Additionally, *this medallion can grow into an appropriately sized weapon for its wearer and detach from its chain as an action, though this requires a full round to complete*.
 In its weapon form, the weapon can be used as either a hand axe or a mace.
 Additionally, *on a critical hit, the user may treat it as an electric attack*. *Anytime the user presses attack with this weapon, they may treat it as an electric attack*.
 One with either training in hand axes or maces and thrown blades may throw it like a javelin (treating it as the hand axe/mace upon impact).
 If they do, *they may use their reaction to recall it to their hand*. *Returning it to its original size is an action, but requires a full round to complete*.